reaktor/allacca/doc/ideas.md

 * Search from events.
 Future events is the default.
 * Finnish localization
 * Changeable color schemes (from a few hard-coded ones, e.g. dark, light)

-Bugs
-====

-* Long press on agenda day gives new event creation view which starts from 00:00.